dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Docker containers.

-Docker image in this case is like a class that contains your application code and all its dependencies and you create containers that are derived from that Docker image, which then are created or destroyed on demand just like objects.
+Docker image in this case is like a class that contains your application code and all of its dependencies and you create containers that are derived from that Docker image, which then are created or destroyed on demand just like objects.

 You can share your Docker image with other developers just like you can share